JorgeAlmeida04/anothermp3player/README.md

 ### Prerequisites
 - **JDK 25** or higher (Required for latest features and performance)
 - **Maven** (For building and dependency management)
+- For now it only works on Windows (future releases will add support to other platforms)

 ### Installation & Running